ABSTRACT & COMMENTARY

 Migraines: Much More Complicated Than Just a Headache

 Assistant Professor of Clinical Neurology, Weill Cornell Medical College

 Dr. Jamieson reports no financial relationships relevant to this field of study.
-This article originally appeared in the

 SYNOPSIS: Migraine is associated with multiple disorders, including irritable bowel syndrome, restless legs syndrome, and non-alcoholic fatty liver disease.
 Understanding how these disparate disorders link to migraine may lead to an increased understanding of the pathogenesis of this complex neurological condition.

 SOURCES: Lau CI, et al. Association between migraine and irritable bowel syndrome: A population-based retrospective cohort study.
 Eur J Neurol 2014;21:1198-1204.

 Zanigni S, et al. Association between restless legs syndrome and migraine: A population-based study.
 Eur J Neurol 2014;21:1205-1210.

 Celikbilek A, et al. Non-alcoholic fatty liver disease in patients with migraine.
 Neurol Sci 2014; Apr 23.
 DOI 10.1007/s10072-014-1798-1.